Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Abstract

 \section{Abstract}

-This paper studies dynamic monopoly pricing for a class of settings that includes multiple durable, multiple rental, or a mix of varieties.
-We show that the driving force behind pricing dynamics is the seller's incentive to switch consumers---buyers and non-buyers---to higher-valued consumption options by lowering prices (``trading up'').
-If consumers cannot be traded up from the static optimal allocation, pricing dynamics do not emerge in equilibrium.
-If consumers can be traded up, pricing dynamics arise until all trading-up opportunities are exhausted.
-We study the conditions under which pricing dynamics end in finite time and characterize the final prices at which dynamics end.
+This paper studies dynamic monopoly pricing for a broad class of settings that allow for multiple durable, multiple rental, or a mix of varieties.
+We show that the driving force behind pricing dynamics is the existence of trading-up opportunities.
+If there are no trading-up opportunities in the static monopoly outcome, then pricing dynamics do not emerge in equilibrium.
+With trading-up opportunities, pricing dynamics arise until these opportunities are exhausted or the game ends.
+We characterize the lower bound for the emerging prices and profit and study the conditions under which pricing dynamics end in finite time.